julienrf/scala-lessons/course/slides/course.md

 The `toString` method should return `"Nil"` for the empty sequence, and `"1 :: 2 :: Nil"` for the sequence {1, 2}

-# Higher-Order Functions and Functions Composition
+# Higher-Order Functions and Function Literals

 ## Abstract Over Computations